Husky Union Building: History and architecture

 The HUB's original architecture contained elements of Collegiate Gothic Revival Style, but a more modern interior.
 It was transferred from the Associated Students of the University of Washington (ASUW) to the university administration in April 1962.

 Talks of building a union building at the University of Washington began in 1919, after decades of planning, it was fully constructed and opened in October 1949.
 The original building was 71,000 square feet.
 Throughout time, many additions were made to the HUB; what student paper The Washington Daily would refer to as the building's name.
 In 1952, a ballroom, game room, deck, an expansion of the food service, and barbershop were all added to the building.
-Then, from 1959 to 1962, an auditorium, meeting rooms, and expansion of the dining area were added.
-From 1975 to 1977, another renovation added a second ballroom in addition to one final expansion with a new wing.
+In 1953, the University Book Store added a branch inside the building.

+In the early 1970s, the hub underwent a major renovation that included one of the largest precast structural beams ever used in a structure.
+The firm Joyce Copeland Vaughan and Nordfors designed the renovation, the principal architect was Clayton R Joyce, a University of Washington graduate class of 58.
 The HUB now stands at 262,000 square feet.
 Construction began in July 2010 on another remodeling of the HUB.
 The Grand Opening of the new HUB took place in Fall 2012.